 SHMA – The Strategic Housing Market Assessment – a detailed study and assessment of the housing market, of peoples housing needs within our Borough based on statistical evidence.
 It also provides our Objectively Assessed Housing Need.

 Census Information – wider statistical data for an area, taken from the Census.
 Examples of information could be population and household projections and house price data.
+This should be taken from either wards, output areas or super output areas, whichever best reflects the settlement boundaries.

 Working with local communities and Parish Councils (where applicable) to work up any development proposals.